CGO99/mastering_git/readme.md

-## Hello git
+## Heyoo evreyone, welmcome to my guide!

--I'm adding this from
+- Yo, Jhonny here!
-'feature-description'
+-I'm adding this from  `feature-description`